 There is this kid walking around with a boombox singing mostly Muerte en Hawaii by Calle13 and sometimes a song by Arcángel which is a bit lame.
 However, according to his base cap and the writing on the boombox, the kid is a huge Arcángel fan, so what the heck?

 So the other evening we were having pizza at a nice place on the Malecon when the kid showed up with his boombox and a homie in tow.
 He sang Muerte en Hawaii, we were delighted, gave him a far too fat tip.

 I didn’t feel comfortable tipping and thus encouraging him, anyway.
 I find he should study and become a doctor instead of rapping at restaurants.
 Mimi said, in this case, I should tip him with an exercise book.
 Haha, she’s just trying to be funny!

-So as the Muerte-song was over and the gratuities collected, the kids left, and by incident, we left at the same time.
+So as the Muerte song was over and the gratuities collected, the kids left, and by chance, we left at the same time.